Most automobile accidents occur at night. Unfortunately, they often happen in locations that are dark without street lighting.

 Drones are quickly becoming an essential tool for accident reconstruction.
 Drones can now map an accident scene in less than 20 minutes.
 Just as our eyes require light to see, the camera on the drone requires light to capture a bright, sharp image.
 The mapping software like Pix4D or SkyeBrowse needs the highest quality captures to build an accurate, detailed 3D model.

 Many consumer drones, and some professional drones, use a 1/2" camera sensor.
-These cameras work well for daytime photography and video.
-But when it gets dark, 1/2" sensors struggle.
+These cameras work well for daytime photography and video, but when it gets dark, 1/2" sensors struggle to capture quality footage.
 In dim conditions, they produce low-resolution, noisy footage with insufficient detail.
 Mapping software has a more challenging time generating quality models from low-resolution footage.

 Larger 1" sensors have larger photosites and can collect more light in dark conditions.
 When capturing accident scenes at night, 1" sensors will often provide a brighter, higher resolution image.